jambuur/APEDSK99/README.md

 2 further CALL's concern the management of the DSR itself:

 - CALL ADSR("*8 character DSR file name*"): loads a DSR file from the /DSR folder on the SD card and resets APEDSK99.
 DSR files need to have 8 characters (no spaces this time) and a .DSR extension.

 - CALL ARST(): resets APEDSK99 including reloading the current DSR.
 It is a handy way to get your DOAD mappings to their initial state.
-It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling the stack.
+It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling.

-With the ADSR() and ARST calls, keep in mind you might need to reset the TI if the relevant DSR powerup routines have not been executed previously.
+With the ADSR() and ARST() CALLs, keep in mind you might need to reset the TI if the relevant DSR powerup routines have not been executed previously.

 Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name/length etc.